 Our last evening in Tel Aviv was spent on the rooftop terrace at the Indigo Hotel.
 Located in the Diamond District a bit northeast of central Tel Aviv, we had an awesome view of the city while watching the sunset.
 If only the weather had been warm enough (it was early December) then I would definitely have taken a dip in the rooftop pool.
 Yes the four glasses of champagne made the night extra charming and to top it all off, I received my first professional body massage….EVER!
 It was a great end to an amazing trip.

 If you’ve ever wanted to visit Israel but you’ve been hesitant or feel it’s not safe I can only tell you that my experience was great.
 I felt safe, welcome and really appreciated people’s openness and willingness to discuss the reality of the situation and complications that travelers face when visiting.
-OUTstanding Travel is an excellent partner offering everything from customized trips to summer gay group tours on weekends and during pride week.
+OUTstanding Travel is an excellent partner offering everything from customized trips to Israel gay group tours on weekends and during pride week.
 So if you need a helping hand with your trip and want local guides that know the ins and outs of LGBT life and travel in Israel, I can’t recommend them enough.

 Have you been to Israel before?
 What were the best moments from your trip to Israel or another recent trip you’ve taken?
 Let us know in the comments below.